-Oddly enough, it's the Fount of All Knowledge (i. e., the Internet) we can turn to for help.
-Although given a lot of grief because of it's promulgation of much phony information (including bogus quotes) - that has become a surprisingly good tool for tracking down the sources of reconstructed quotes.
-Such sources were once available only in rare book rooms of remote or hard to access libraries, but now you can often find with a few clicks of the mouse.
-In fact, the sources for all the "quotes" (note quotes) given below were located relatively quickly and a search that took hours or days can sometimes be reduced to minutes.
+Oddly enough, it's the Fount of All Knowledge (i. e., the Internet) that we can turn to for help.
+Although given a lot of grief because of it's promulgation of much phony information (including bogus quotes) - the Fount has become a surprisingly good tool for tracking down the sources of reconstructed quotes.
+Such sources were once available only in rare book rooms of remote or hard to access libraries.
+But now you can often find all you need with only a few clicks of the mouse.
+In fact, the sources for all the "quotes" (note quotes) given below were located relatively quickly, and a search that took hours or days can sometimes be reduced to minutes.
 The Fount of All Knowledge is indeed a fount of all knowledge - if used with caution.

 So we'll start off with our good friend King George III.

 "If he does that he will be the greatest man in the world!"